edwinzhng/reinforcement-learning/README.md

 # Reinforcement Learning

-Implementations of deep reinforcement learning algorithms using PyTorch and OpenAI Gym.
+Implementations of deep reinforcement learning algorithms using Tensorflow 2.0 and OpenAI Gym.

 ## Setup